SSenGupta25/Data-Augmentation-and-Classification-of-FruitNet/README.md

-# Data-Augmentation-and-Classification-of-FruitNet
+🌟 **Welcome to Data-Augmentation-and-Classification-of-FruitNet!** 🍎🍌🍊

-In today's rapid tech-driven world, the Human Interaction Machine marks a significant leap into the digital age.
-This innovation empowers systems to mimic human cognition, making decisions and taking actions with remarkable accuracy and efficiency.
-This evolution is propelling industries towards Industry 4.0, where intelligent systems revolutionize business and production.
-These machines operate tirelessly, ensuring flawless performance across diverse domains, from manufacturing to healthcare.
-As we embrace this transformation, the possibilities for innovation are endless, promising a future where intelligent machines drive progress and prosperity.
+In today's tech-driven world, the Human Interaction Machine signifies a leap into the digital age.
+This innovation mimics human cognition, driving industries towards Industry 4.0.
+Intelligent systems revolutionize business and production, ensuring flawless performance across diverse domains.

+🎯 **Project Aim:**
-My project aim is to develop a robust classification algorithm tailored for fruit data, facilitating accurate categorization based on quality parameters.
-Through meticulous classification, the algorithm adeptly discerns the quality of fruits, providing invaluable support in categorization efforts.
-With precision and reliability, it reliably identifies the category to which each fruit belongs, enhancing efficiency and decision-making processes within the domain.
+Develop a robust classification algorithm for fruit data, facilitating accurate categorization based on quality parameters.
+This algorithm discerns fruit quality, aiding categorization efforts, and enhancing decision-making processes.

-The dataset we are using here is FruitNet dataset which a wide range of collection of Indian fruit images and they are provided with labels.
-This dataset is preferred due to its wide range of categories and for its number of images per category.
-This dataset also holds a varied category of quality which makes it more preferable to perform a real time fruit classification task.
-There are many other datasets available with more varied fruits and having different categories of fruit.
-Some of them are: Fruit-360, Date Fruit Datasets, Fruit recognition and etc. Here we considered this because of its wide variety, good image quality and also tropical fruits list is provided.
-However this dataset has a problem and that is the number of fruit for each category is very uneven.
-While having balanced datasets (equal number of images per category) can sometimes simplify model training and improve performance, it is not a strict requirement and totally depends on the amount of variation whether the numbers are significant or not.
-However, here the imbalance is very significant for some categories like some having 1000+ whereas some have 200+.
-Now talking about the models we have considered are a Convolutional Neural Network which has a very simplified structure of three convolution and max pooling layer connecting to fully connected layer.
-In comparison we have considered the ResNet5o which is pretrained and we performed transfer learning with weights of ImageNet and finally fully connected layer that I have customised is attached.
-Similarly, we took Efficient Net B5 which is also pre-trained on ImageNet and finally a fully connected layer that I have customised is attached.
-The models are then fine tuned.
-A comparison graph is displayed with their performance on the FruitNet dataset will be discussed later on.
+📚 **Dataset:**
+We utilize the FruitNet dataset, comprising a wide range of Indian fruit images with labels.
+Its varied categories and quality parameters make it ideal for real-time fruit classification tasks.

+📊 **Dataset Imbalance:**
+Notably, some fruit categories suffer from significant imbalance, with varying numbers of images per category.
+This imbalance poses challenges but doesn't necessarily impede model training and performance.

+🧠 **Models Considered:**
+1. **Convolutional Neural Network (CNN):** Simple structure with three convolution and max-pooling layers, connected to fully connected layers.
+2. **ResNet50:** Pretrained on ImageNet, fine-tuned with custom fully connected layers.
+3. **EfficientNet B5:** Pretrained on ImageNet, fine-tuned with custom fully connected layers.

+🔍 **Comparison and Transfer Learning:**
+We compare the performance of these models on the FruitNet dataset.
+Transfer learning with pretrained models significantly boosts performance.

+📈 **Knowledge Distillation (KD):**
-Furthermore, we have considered the Knowledge Distillation in making the best fitting model as our teacher and the worst performing model as our student.
-By doing this how much efficiency can the student can gain with the implementation of KD.
-We saw a major leap of near about 20%, thus making it a useful way to integrate such architecture over the edge devices to perform with less computation resource and time.
+Implementing KD, we use the best-fitting model as the teacher and the worst-performing model as the student.
+This process enhances the student's efficiency by approximately 20%, making it suitable for edge devices with limited computational resources.

+🚀 **Conclusion:**
+Data augmentation and classification of FruitNet offer promising insights into fruit quality assessment and categorization.
+By leveraging advanced techniques like transfer learning and knowledge distillation, we strive towards efficient and accurate fruit classification systems.

+🙌 **Contributions and Feedback:**
+We welcome contributions and feedback to enhance the project further.
+Feel free to explore, contribute, and provide your valuable insights!

+📝 **Documentation and Usage:**
+Refer to the project documentation for detailed instructions on usage, setup, and contribution guidelines.

+🌟 **Let's embark on this exciting journey together towards smarter fruit classification!** 🍇🍍🍓